caniko/BiKiPy/README.md

 Store for functions and workflows for kinematic post-hoc data-analysis.

 BiKiPy has been under a major overhaul using the LTT Floatplane business strategy for the last 4 years.
 The work is kept private for my own protection against potential scoops from the scientific world.
+The release strategy of the package is currently a secret.

+The package has 4 upcoming citations.

-Please contact me if you wish to try out the package.
+Please contact me through the discussions tab in this repository if you wish to discuss the package with me.